spiwokv/Rtutorial/lessons/18_programming.md

 * you can use a kind of object oriented programming in R

-* you can use generic functin, such as plot, defined to an object you define
+* you can use generic function, such as plot, defined to an object you define